LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W04-D2B-NodeLabNotes.md

 - Compare the development and production versions of `lit-html`.
   - See the dev version running on the dev server: message in console, large dependency visible in debugger
   - See the production version by displaying dist/index.html with live server.
+  - Read [additional notes on lit-html](../Labs/Lab04-Node/lit-htmlNotes.html) written by your instructor.

 ## Source Map